 I, Jason Draper, am that uncomfortable author.

-I am a veteran of a lifelong tour of duty on the "membership" LDS Church.
-I, like a navy veteran suffering from PTSD, have came home but I am not really ever home because I can never really leave it all behind.
-I was and really was a member of the Church of Jesus Christ of Latter-day Saints, speaking of my membership and my respective belief in that order.
-Similarly today, I am still and yet am not a member of the LDS Church, in that same respective order.
-Yet strangely, in my research, I found that I was never really a member of that Church anyway.
+I am a veteran of a halflifelong tour of duty in the LDS Church.
+Like a veteran suffering from PTSD, have came home but I am not really ever home because I can never really leave it all behind.
+I really was a member of the Church of Jesus Christ of Latter-day Saints in every way.
+Today, I am still and yet am not a member of the LDS Church Yet strangely, in my research, I found that I was never really a member of that Church.
 How that could be seems impossible, but it is true.
 I would attempt to elaborate on that here and now, but I would rather explain that to you in a book.

 They tell us that once we can leave the Church, we cannot leave it alone.
 But whether that is by our own choice or "theirs" I cannot say here.
 I would need a book to explain that.